 ApplicationsPrimary: Huntington’s disease Secondary: other neurodegenerative diseases and depression (leveraging the neuro-protective activity of P42)

-START-UP I Peptide – Huntington
+AVAILABLE TECHNOLOGY I Peptide – Huntington